lampsonSong/algorithms/machineLearning/AdaBoost/README.md

 The strong and weak classifiers are named based on their ability to classify data.
 Different classifier should be selected according to the practical situations.

+# Description of AdaBoost:

+Optimize the weight of each item iteratively.